ibm-cloud-docs/ssl-certificates/delete-ssl-certificate.md

 ## Next Steps

-After deleting an SSL certificate, all services linked to the certificate will no longer utilize its information.
+After deleting an SSL certificate, all services that are linked to the certificate no longer use its information.
 The certificate no longer appears on the SSL certificates screen within the {{site.data.keyword.slportal}}.

 It is recommended that you update all services that previously used the deleted certificate to be associated with a valid SSL certificate that is associated with the account.

-**Note:** At any time, the SSL certificate may be added back to the {{site.data.keyword.slportal}} using the [import](import-ssl-certificate.html) process.
+**Note:** At any time, the SSL certificate can be added back to the {{site.data.keyword.slportal}} by using the [import](import-ssl-certificate.html) process.